 There are a ton of tools that are available online for checking the speed of a website.
 I will use the Pingdom tool and GTmetrix.
 They are one of the free tools for monitoring the loading time of a WordPress website or a static website.

 Anyway, if your website is taking so much time to load, this is not good.
-There are so many factors that are there, which affects the speed of the website.
+This is because there are so many factors there, which affect the website’s speed.

-And in this post, we are going to show you how you can reduce the server response time of a WordPress website and make it faster.
+And in this post, we will show you how you can reduce the server response time of a WordPress website and make it faster.

 We have seven actionable tips for you.
 By adequately applying them, you could score better than now.